Kenton '76: Background

 Bob Curnow gives great credit to Hank Levy, "Time For A Change was a fantastic chart, the way it's put together, and the way the band swings within the meter.
 I don't mean swings necessarily in the traditional sense, but the way they play rhythmically, I think it's a hell of a chart.
 And if listen to the end of a Pat Metheny pieces called "Every Summer Night", it closes literally with the first four measures of 'Decoupage'."
-Curnow also comments on Kenton's health issues during that time, "Stan conducted the band through Holman's 'Tiburon'...Stan was wasn't so quick to come to grips musically with what was happening.
+Curnow also comments on Kenton's health issues during that time, "Stan conducted the band through Holman's 'Tiburon'...Stan wasn't so quick to come to grips musically with what was happening.
 I was in the booth, and he was conducting, and it was a real struggle."

 Reception

 Track listing

 Send In The Clowns and My Funny Valentine arranged by Dave Barduhn.